Syria–Lebanon campaign: Analysis

 Wavell had not wanted the Syrian distraction, given that British forces in the Mediterranean were already overstretched.
 However, political factors, including pressure from Churchill and CIGS in addition to guarantees by the Free French that any operation into Syria and Lebanon would meet with little resistance, forced his hand.
-In the event, the Vichy government ordered it soldiers to resist the invasion and its troops offered stiff resistance to the advancing British Empire forces.
+In the event, the Vichy government ordered its soldiers to resist the invasion and its troops offered stiff resistance to the advancing British Empire forces.
 The Vichy government also conducted an effective propaganda campaign within France, encouraging the people to fight the "hereditary enemy" (Britain) and equating the defence of Syria as a matter of national honour.
 As a result of the unexpected resistance British forces quickly required reinforcements, which could only be provided piecemeal.
 Many of the British and Commonwealth troops were novices and the hot, dry, mountainous terrain was a severe test, in which Indian Army units excelled.
 The Australian contingent had to cope with the worst country but conducted the most effective attack, "with a good plan carried through with great determination".
 The achievement of air superiority was delayed by the lack of aircraft but the urgency of the situation made it impossible for the naval and ground forces to wait.
 Vichy French airmen concentrated their attacks on ships and ground targets, which were highly effective until they were forced to move north.
 The scare caused by the German success in Crete had been exaggerated because the German parachute and glider invasions of The Netherlands and Crete had been very costly and there was little chance of the Germans gaining a bridgehead in Syria.
 The Germans withdrew from Syria to preserve their forces and to deprive the British of a pretext for invasion.
 The British invaded Syria anyway and gained naval and air bases far north of Suez, thus increasing the security of the oil route from Basra to Baghdad in Iraq to Haifa in Palestine.